Few-Shot Object Detection: A Comprehensive Survey: Dual-Branch Meta Learning

+Wang~\etal~\cite{IFC-apin2022} (IFC) first use a self-attention module on top of average-pooled and max-pooled query features to separately mine local semantic and detailed texture information.
+Afterwards, with a new feature aggregation mechanism based on a learnable soft-threshold operator~\cite{soft-threshold-shrinkage-trans-ind-inform2019}, redundant information can be shrinked while enhancing feature sensitivity and stability for both novel and base categories.

+Huang~\etal~\cite{ARRM-electronimaging2022} (ARRM) aim to achieve a better interaction of support and query features by designing an attention-based affinity relation reasoning module consisting of several convolutions and matrix multiplications of different features.
+With an additional global-average-pooling branch also the global semantic context of the support features is integrated.
+Using this attention-based module for aggregation, misclassifications can be reduced.

 Hsieh~\etal~\cite{CoAE-neurips2019} (CoAE) propose a co-attention method in order to make the query features $\featQ$ attend to the support features $\featS$ and vice versa.
-Therefore, two mutual non-local operations~\cite{NonLocal-cvpr2018} $\Phi^\BranchQ$ and $\Phi^\BranchS$ are utilized which receive inputs from both $\featQ$ and $\featS$.
-Afterwards, the outputs of the non-local operations are added to the inputs as a residual:

-$F^\BranchQ$ is fed into the RPN for computing region proposals which are able to better locate objects of the category $c$ from the support image $\ImSc$.
-In order to further enhance the relatedness, Hsieh~\etal~\cite{CoAE-neurips2019} propose a subsequent squeeze-and-co-excitation method, which extends the squeeze-and-excitation of SENet~\cite{SENet-cvpr2018}: With global average pooling and two fully-connected layers, a reweighting vector $v$ is computed from $F^\BranchS$.
-The result is then used to re-weight the query features $F^\BranchQ$:
+Therefore, two mutual non-local operations~\cite{NonLocal-cvpr2018} are utilized which receive inputs from both $\featQ$ and $\featS$.
+This helps the RPN to compute region proposals which are able to better locate objects of the category $c$ from the support image $\ImSc$.
+Moreover, Hsieh~\etal~\cite{CoAE-neurips2019} propose a subsequent squeeze-and-co-excitation method -- extending the squeeze-and-excitation of SENet~\cite{SENet-cvpr2018} -- in order to highlight correlated feature channels to detect relevant proposals and eventually the target objects.
+A similar co-attention is utilized by Hu~\etal~\cite{DCNet-cvpr2021} (DCNet).

-Finally, the computed region proposals are extracted from $\tilde{F}^\BranchQ$, resulting in RoIs $\RoIAggc$ which are already tuned to the correct category $c$.

 With AIT Chen~\etal~\cite{AIT-cvpr2021} push the idea of CoAE~\cite{CoAE-neurips2019} a little further.
 Instead of using a single non-local block, multi-head co-attention is utilized for aggregating query and support features before the region proposal network.
 Let $\mathbf{V}$, $\mathbf{K}$ and $\mathbf{Q}$ be the \texttt{value}, \texttt{key} and \texttt{query} of a Transformer-based attention~\cite{Transformer-neurips2017}.
 Similarly to the co-attention in CoAE, \texttt{query} features stem from another branch: